intentor/adic/README.md

 ### <a id="binder-events"></a>Binder events

-* `beforeAddBinding`: Occurs before a binding is added.
+* `beforeAddBinding`: occurs before a binding is added.
-* `afterAddBinding`: Occurs after a binding is added.
+* `afterAddBinding`: occurs after a binding is added.
-* `beforeRemoveBinding`: Occurs before a binding is removed.
+* `beforeRemoveBinding`: occurs before a binding is removed.
-* `afterRemoveBinding`: Occurs after a binding is removed.
+* `afterRemoveBinding`: occurs after a binding is removed.

 ### <a id="injector-events"></a>Injector events

-* `beforeResolve`: Occurs before a type is resolved.
+* `beforeResolve`: occurs before a type is resolved.
-* `afterResolve`: Occurs after a type is resolved.
+* `afterResolve`: occurs after a type is resolved.
-* `bindingEvaluation`: Occurs when a binding is available for resolution.
+* `bindingEvaluation`: occurs when a binding is available for resolution.
-* `beforeInject`: Occurs before an instance receives injection.
+* `beforeInject`: occurs before an instance receives injection.
-* `afterInject`: Occurs after an instance receives injection.
+* `afterInject`: occurs after an instance receives injection.

 ## <a id="notes"></a>Notes